tnycum/flux2-kustomize-helm-example/README.md

 Flux will monitor the Helm repository, and it will automatically upgrade the Helm releases to their latest chart version based on semver ranges.

+## Runbook

+See the (Runbook)[Runbook.MD] for opinionated instructions on how to run this demo, including the Terraform to set up AKS clusters.

 ## Prerequisites

 You will need a Kubernetes cluster version 1.28 or newer.